mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Log authentication failures for the admin interface.
 This parameter expects a boolean value and is enabled by default.

+#### `peer_hosts`

+The REST API URL of a remote peer MaxScale.
+This is used to communicate with other MaxScale instances and can be a required parameter for some other features in MaxScale.

+Note that currently only one URL is supported.
+Defining more than one is considered a configuration error.

+#### `peer_user`

+Username used when connecting to remote MaxScale instances.

+#### `peer_password`

+Password used when connecting to remote MaxScale instances.
+This password can be encrypted with `maxpasswd`.

 #### _events_

 MaxScale logs warnings and errors for various reasons and often it is self-